iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Matrix (WIP)/readme.md

 * Make a spanning tree that is as expensive as possible while keeping all the red vertex apart from each other.

-* Or the equivelent is, joining compoenent with edges in ascending order as long as one of the edge set has a machine in it.
+* Or the equivelent is, joining components with edges in ascending order as long as **at most** one of the edge set has a machine in it (This will retain the invartiant that, for each connected components, there is only **one** machine node in it).
   * We need to use the union join data-structure.